azhagan2/azhagan2/README.md

-- 👋 Hi, I’m @azhagan2
+- 👋 Hi, I’m @azhagan
-- 👀 I’m interested in ...
+- 👀 I’m interested in developing scalable softwares
-- 🌱 I’m currently learning git and github..
+- 🌱 I’m currently learning Programming in Go
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on scalable softwares which generates money
-- 📫 How to reach me ...
+- 📫 Just ping me on Discord - https://discord.com/users/1111897875920732240

 <!---
 azhagan2/azhagan2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.